MarkKh/reservation-movie-theater/README.md

 ### Check the required
 First, check the required

-- `Bitnami` Bitnami Applications for PHP or other application server.
+- Bitnami Applications for PHP or other application server.
   You can check by typing
   ```
   http://localhost:8080